VLCTechHub/publisher-browser-extension/README.md

  - Event detail page from www.meetup.com
  - Event detail page from www.eventbrite.es (old style)

-Events must have a future date and be hold in Valencia region.
+Events must have a future date and be held in Valencia region.

 ## How to use it